 Our first tour was through Cliff Palace.
 The park ranger was actually an Archaeologist so he was full of in-depth knowledge about the history of the area and I’m quite certain I’ve never encountered anyone who loved their job so much as this guy.
 He was smiling from ear to ear the entire time and had a general look of whimsy about him.

 I found the information to be completely fascinating and felt just as impressed standing in the dwellings here as I did standing atop Machu Picchu.
 The peoples that came before us were incredibly innovative and built things more soundly than we do today.

 One part of the history that I took note of was how much work the CCC put into this National Park.
 For those who are unaware CCC stands for The Civilian Conservation Corps and you can learn more here.
 Since Americorps was created in the spirit of the CCC legacy (and I am an Americorps Alumnist) I always find pride in seeing the work they put in that has managed to stand the test of time.
-In Mesa Verde they were responsible for finding ways to access all the cliff dwellings which was a daunting task as one might imagine.
+In Mesa Verde, they were responsible for finding ways to access all the cliff dwellings which would have been quite a daunting task.

 Beyond exploring the Cliff Dwellings the munchkin and I also took a hike out to see some petroglyphs.
 I was a big fan of the trail to get us there, as we remained shaded the entire way and it brought us through some beautiful and diverse areas.

 When I’d seen photos of petroglyphs previous to this trip I always wondered why they drew the bodies so strangely.
 I have now learned that they were drawing people in climbing position because they did so much climbing back up to the mesa tops.
 Of course!
 The petroglyphs along this trail were almost completely unprotected.
 There is a sign asking you not to touch them and that’s all.
 You can walk right up to them and really have a good look.